AlvinYbh/Trading-Psychology-Simulator/README.md

-# Trading Psychology & Behavioral Finance Dashboard 🧠📊
+# Interactive Behavioral Simulation Platform 🧠📊

 > An interactive data-driven tool designed to analyze behavioral biases, risk management, and emotional discipline in trading.